emckenzi123/CropGAN/README.md

 -You should set all voxels outside the body contour to be -1024 HU in the dicoms prior to preprocessing with the preprocess_dicoms.py file

 *Citations*
-If you use any part of this work in your research, please cite: <manuscript citation>
+If you use any part of this work in your research, please cite: Citation Forthcoming....